cekrem/cekrem.github.io/content/posts/the-discipline-of-constraints-elm-usereducer-lessons.md

 ## Bringing Elm's Discipline to React

-If you've never tried Elm but work with `useReducer` regularly, here are some constraints I learned to impose on myself:
+If you've never tried Elm but work with `useReducer` (or Redux) regularly, here are some constraints I learned to impose on myself:

 - **Exhaustive action handling**: Comment explicitly when you're intentionally ignoring an action.
 - **Total state transitions**: Think through what should happen to every piece of state for every action.